skramm/homog2d/docs/homog2d_algorithms.md

 ### 2.1 - Point inside Polygon

-The algorithm will provide an answer to the question "is this point 'p' inside this polygon" So first, as polygons are implemented through the class `CPolyline_`, it will return `false` if it does not meet the "polygon" requirements (i.e. if there are some segments crossings, or if the polyline is not closed).
+The algorithm will provide an answer to the question "is this point 'p' inside this polygon".
+So first, as polygons are implemented through the class `CPolyline_`, it will return `false` if it does not meet the "polygon" requirements (i.e. if there are some segments crossings, or if the polyline is not closed).